Here are Networking Interview Questions for fresher as well as experienced candidates.

 This layer provides the protocols and means for two devices on the network to communicate with each other by holding a session.
 This includes setting up the session, managing information exchange during the session, and tear-down process upon termination of the session.

 25) What is the importance of implementing a Fault Tolerance System?
-Are there limitations?

 A fault tolerance system ensures continuous data availability.
 This is done by eliminating a single point of failure.
-However, this type of system would not be able to protect data in some cases, such as in accidental deletions.

 26) What does 10Base-T mean?